Friday, June 18, 2021

 I don't know that I ever reached normal.
 I wonder, often, what it would have been like to grow up with a father.
 I'll never know.
 I wonder what it would have been like for my children to grow up with a grandfather.
 They will never know.

 Please don't pity me, or them.
 We survived.
 We live good lives.
-I adore my granddaughters.
-I love my wife of 40+ years.
+I adore my grandchildren.
 My children are amazing, and have married amazing people.
 I'm blessed.

 So when May the Fourth rolls around each year I do not think of Star Wars.
 I remember a true hero who died way too young.
 I remember my dad, Azell Leroy Harris.